davidesantangelo/geoplugin/README.md

 # Geoplugin

-This is a Ruby wrapper library around the API provided by <a href="http://www.geoplugin.com">Geoplugin</a>.
+This is a Ruby wrapper library around the API provided by <a target="_BLANK" href="http://www.geoplugin.com">Geoplugin</a>.
 Geoplugin is the easiest way for you to know where your visitors are from so that you can provide them with content more relevant to their geographical location.

 ## Installation